tshubham7/go-microservices/readme.md

 # services

     find the following services
-    user service
+    1. User service
-    invoice service
+    2. Invoice service

-# the gateway

-    use gateway to interact with these services
+    3. The Gateway to interact with these services

-# run
+# how to start?

-    run the gateway
+    run the gateway server
     run the invoice server
     run the user server